Should I drop 1 Year for JEE Main 2026? Check Study Plan for Repeaters

 Should I drop 1 Year for JEE Main

-While taking a drop for JEE Main can provide an opportunity to improve your score and get admission to a better college, it also comes with its own set of challenges, such as the pressure to perform better in the next attempt and the gap year which may have an impact on your career path.
+While taking a drop for JEE Main can provide an opportunity to improve your score and get admission to a better college, it also poses certain challenges, such as the pressure to perform better in the next attempt and the gap year, which may have an impact on the candidate's career path.
+Recruiters might find this gap year to be a disadvantage.
 In this article, we will take a closer look at the advantages and disadvantages of taking a drop for JEE Main to help you make a well-informed decision.

 Also Check: